 Doulas provide support during pregnancy, helping people to prepare for birth.
 There are so many things to learn and to decide about when it comes to giving birth.
 It can be much less stressful if you have someone to explain each test, each intervention, each 'what if' that may be worrying you.
 Someone who can make the learning fun, and help you to understand what your heart already knows: birth is natural and normal, and you can do this.

 Doulas provide support during the birth process.
 You will likely have nurses, midwives, and/or doctors taking care of your medical needs.
 We are the ones who make sure you feel seen and heard.
 We are the ones giving you sips of water to keep you hydrated, rubbing your shoulders to help you relax between sensations, and saying 'You're doing so well,' when you need to hear it.
 We encourage you to follow your body during labour, tapping into your own instincts and ways of coping, and adding our comfort techniques when needed.
 We will learn your preferences about using pain medication, and support you in your choices.
 We are skilled at making partners feel useful and taken care of during labour, so that they can be there for you.
 We make sure you understand the risks and benefits of interventions that may be suggested, so that you can make informed decisions.

-As full-spectrum doulas, we also support people who are dealing with loss or termination of pregnancy by providing in-person support if desired, and sharing our local resources for additional support.
+As a full-spectrum doula, I also support people who are dealing with loss or termination of pregnancy by providing in-person support if desired, and sharing local resources for additional support.

 When should I hire you?